ctcherry/route_append/README.markdown

 # route\_append #

-This plugin allows you to append routes dynamically to your pre-existing routes
+This rails gem/plugin allows you to append routes dynamically to your pre-existing routes

 Works well for testing abstract controllers that normally have no routes associated with them